skrattaren/apf.rst/apf.rst

   long walk, and the first time someone says to me, "What are dem things on your back?" dat's where I'm gonna settle down.'"

-  In Homer's "Odyssey_", Odysseus was told by the spirit of Tiresias that if he ever made it back to Ithaca, he was to put one oar on his shoulder and walk inland, until he reached a people who knew nothing of sailing.
+  In Homer's **Odyssey**, Odysseus was told by the spirit of Tiresias that if he ever made it back to Ithaca, he was to put one oar on his shoulder and walk inland, until he reached a people who knew nothing of sailing.
   There, he was to offer a sacrifice to Poseidon, after which he would be